Tiger Woods' Team Says He's "Responsive and Recovering" After Surgery - E! Online

-Tiger Woods' team shared an update on his health following his car crash on the morning of Tuesday, Feb.
+Tiger Woods' team shared an update on his health following his car crash that occurred on the morning of Tuesday, Feb.
 23.

 According to a statement posted to the golfer's Twitter account, Tiger underwent a lengthy procedure on his right leg and ankle, and he is currently awake and recovering.